UVU-DigitalMedia/DGM3780PolymerAssignment/README.md

 # DGM3780Polymer Assignment
 Moving on to front end libraries and frameworks.
 This repo is all about [Polymer](https://www.polymer-project.org/1.0/).

-The Polymer library is designed to make it easier and faster for developers to create great, reusable components for the modern web.
+The Polymer library is designed to make it easier and faster for developers to create great, reusable components and elements for the modern web.

 #Steps - These have changed!
 1. Fork and clone the repo.
 See [the first assignment](https://github.com/UVU-DigitalMedia/DGM3780-Assign1) for detailed steps.